-3.22.
-The Director of Finance collates the overall capital budget monitoring report and presents it to Cabinet At the end of the financial year, the Director of Finance reports to Cabinet on the income and expenditure outturn and the performance of each directorate, as set out in the MTFP, compared with the updated budget.
+- 3.24.
+The Chief Executive and Executive Directors work together to agree the capital programme monitoring report for Cabinet each month.
+The Executive Director for Finance will coordinate an oversight of the report on behalf of the Leader. - 3.25.
+At the end of the financial year, the Executive Director for Finance reports to Cabinet on the income and expenditure outturn and the performance of each directorate, as set out in the MTFP, compared with the updated budget.